SD Access 4 All logoSD Access for All

 Learn Computer Skills with 'Tech on the Go'

 A new mobile digital literacy program – Tech on the Go – is offering free in-person classes for any San Diegan who wants to learn how to use a computer and better navigate the internet.
-Classes are held at libraries and community centers and open to people of all skill levels.
+Classes are held at libraries and community centers and are open to people of all skill levels.
 Check out the schedule and register for a class!

 TECH ON THE GO